zellwk/zellwk.com/src/posts/2019-08-07-endpoint-testing.md

 I played around with testing lately.
 One thing I tried to do was to test the endpoints of my Express application.

-I did it because I felt Endpoint testing is Integration testing.
-And integration testing is better than unit testing because I can make sure my application works end-to-end.

 Setting up the test was the hard part.
 People who write about tests don't actually teach you how they set it up.
 I could not find any useful information about this, and I had to try and figure it out.

 So today, I want to share the setup I created for myself.
 Hopefully, this can help you when you create your own tests.